-That’s it!
 Just three ingredients and you’ve got what you need.
 Vinegar is obviously easy, but if you cannot find a large bag of soybeans in your local store, try any Asian grocery store, which most medium to larger places have.

 You may have some difficulty finding tempeh starter, however.
 When I tried my first homemade tempeh recipe, I struggled to find a good place to buy the stuff, and I ended up buying it at a complete ripoff price from some place in Belgium!

 If you see a place selling homemade tempeh, they’ll know where to get the stuff and may even sell you some!

-Now, the “hard” part
+How to hull soybeans – the “hard” part

 Soak your soybeans in a large pot for several hours, or better yet, overnight.
-Then, get your hands in there and start squeezing!
-Your goals are to:
+Then, get your hands in there and start squeezing the beans through your fingers!

 - Squeeze the hulls off, and;